There are millions of water sports out there, but when it comes to kayaking, nothing beats it!

 Rule#4-Stay honest about your skills and kayaking experience

-It is essential, to be honest about your skills and experience with yourself and other kayakers.
+It is essential, to be honest about your skills and experience with yourself and others.
 Moreover, go for kayaking only if you know how to navigate easily and stay away from waterfalls.
 If on the ocean, do not go out further than you can swim back, for most that is 1 mile.

 Rule#5-Never go kayaking in rough weather conditions